fancyhorizon/.github/profile/README.md

-# FancyHorizon
+# AdventrueHorizon

-FancyHorizon is where you can record your activities, achieve your goals, and share your experiences.
+AdventureHorizon is where you can record your activities, achieve your goals, and share your experiences.